dngupta/dngupta.github.io/content/project/circles-wendat/index.md

 slides: ""
 ---

-Led by Dr Alicia Hawkins (University of Toronto), the project culminated in the publication of conference proceedings in a special issue of [*Ontario Archaeology* (Volume 96)] (https://ontarioarchaeology.org/resources/publications-2/ontario-archaeology/ontario-archaeology-2010-2019/ontario-archaeology-oa096-2016/)
+Led by Dr Alicia Hawkins (University of Toronto), the project culminated in the publication of conference proceedings in a special issue of